cruna-cc/deprecated-cruna-protocol/README.md

 **1.4.0**

-- Full refactor to manage the upgradeability of the vaults, despite being immutable
+- Full refactor to improve the upgradeability of the vaults, despite being immutable
 - Remove ERC7108, not really needed in this stage

 **1.2.6**